pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-25-fishy-business.md

 image: "IMG_7985.jpg"
 author: "Pieter Jan"
 gpx: "Navionics_archive_export 42.gpx"
-summary: "We evade a fish farm on the short trip from Gorguel Bay to Cartagena, straight into the wind."
+summary: "The Vite & Rêves crew evade a fish farm on the short trip from Gorguel Bay to Cartagena, straight into the wind."
 ---

 `From: Gorguel bay, Spain`<br/>